 Feed the coder

 An essential part of cooperation with coders is your project description.
 Know your goals precisely, but not too precisely.
 From some clients I got laconic flow diagrams like this: “Analyze price curve with neural network – open position when profitable – close position at price maximum – repeat”.
-Others sent 22-page concepts with a complex strategy described up to the finest detail of how to trail the stop.
-And as they felt that all this could somehow limit the flexibility, they usually require any detail to be adjustable in a GUI panel (drawing included) with many different parameters and modes.
+Others sent 22-page concepts with a complex strategy described up to the finest detail of the user interface button colors.
+And as they felt that all this could somehow limit the flexibility, they usually require any detail to be adjustable with many different parameters and modes.

 If your trade idea or algorithm is very secret, the coder should offer you a non-disclosure agreement.
 This way he accepts the responsibility to keep your trade method for himself.
 Which he should do anyway, of course.